Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of Basically Just Rocket Science
 2. Install the latest version of Cleanroom Loader and copy the contents of the Basically Just Rocket Science instance to it.
 3. Remove BetterFPS, Clumps, Fast Leaf Decay, Just Enough Items, Quark and SwingThroughGrass
-4. Install Fugue, Scalar (2.11.1-3), Had Enough Items and Quark: RotN Edition
+4. Install Fugue, Scalar Legacy, Had Enough Items and Quark: RotN Edition
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)